Sunday, December 1, 2024

 1. Rating: 4.6/5

 2. Overview: Like the other apps, this one can track your heart rate, bike speed, cadence, and power.
-It can also detect stops automatically, view maps with google, and tell you the current weather temperature!
+It can also detect stops automatically, view maps with Google, and tell you the current weather temperature!
 It is voice-enabled and connects to Siri, so it’s great for training and tracking your overall fitness routines, whether it be on an e-bike or going for a jog.

 3. Phone: IOS and Android